Award Recognised Project

 Value engineering specifies modular construction approach for PRS blocks

-Walsh collaborated closely with the module supplier to ensure all of the differential movements could be accommodated with the concrete and modular interfaces.
+The buildings are stabilised by large concrete cores that also serve as corridor walls.
+Standardised modules are anchored to these cores.
+We worked closely with the module supplier to ensure that all differential movements could be accommodated at the concrete and modular interfaces.

 Awards